 Croatia Road Trip Itinerary to help you plan your trip.

 How beautiful is Croatia!
 There are clear blue lakes, medieval walled cities, amazing beaches, and stunning natural beauty.
-After two road trips in Croatia and total 4 trip here, we can confidently say that this lovely country in the Balkans can WOW every kind of traveler.
+After two road trips in Croatia and a total of 4 trips here, we can confidently say that this lovely country in the Balkans can WOW every kind of traveler.

-The first time we visited Croatia was on 2016.
+The first time we visited Croatia was in 2016.
 Back then, we didn’t do any research and did not have any idea about what to do in Croatia.
-Those were our carefree backpacking and hitchhiking days and we did not have any time constrains.
+Those were our carefree backpacking and hitchhiking days and we did not have any time constraints.

 The third time we road-tripped in Croatia was on our own camper van from Slovenia.
 We had a better idea about how we wanted to spend our time and where to go in Croatia.
 During our third trip, we were with our 8-month-old baby.
 We had limited time and we wanted to spend it well.